 Filipino nationals residing in the US who were impacted by Typhoon Yolanda should consult with an experienced and knowledgeable immigration attorney to determine whether theavailable immigration relief measures apply in their cases.

 Atty.
 Reeves has represented clients in numerous landmark immigration cases that have set new policies regarding INS action and immigrants’ rights.
-His offices are located in Pasadena, San Francisco, Las Vegas and Makati City.
+His offices are located in Pasadena, Irvine, San Francisco, Las Vegas and Makati City.

 Telephone: (800) 795-8009